DedZago/DedZago.github.io/_pages/research.md

   og_image: "research/ecdf.png"
 ---

+### Statistical process control ###
+Effect of parameter estimation in sequential analysis and process monitoring; developement of more efficient control charts based on intermediate approaches between fixed-parameter and self-starting methods.

+### Bayesian nonparametrics ###
-My research interests broadly include the development of flexible Bayesian methods for structured data, such as functions and curves.
+Developement of flexible Bayesian methods for structured data, such as functions and curves.
 Currently, I am working on multiscale stick-breaking Bayesian nonparametric approaches for density estimation.

 <nbsp>